plone/training/configuring_customizing.rst

 .. only:: not presentation

-    We only cover three parts of customisation in the ZMI now.
+    We only cover three parts of customization in the ZMI now.
 Later on when we added our own code we'll come back to the ZMI and will look for it.

     At some point you'll have to learn what all those objects are about.
 But not today.